guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ### Enduser
 This is you, the internet user while browsing the web.

 Sensory inputs are part of the communication chain as well.
 Currently we don't have much control over this because information is mostly send visually.
 Seeing and reading the information on the internet.
 Interpreting texts.
+Hearing incoming notifications.

+We mostly use our hands to interact with the communication chain.
+Performing an action based on a decision we made with the information that came in through our sensory inputs.

 ### Interface
 The interface for the internet is often a computer, handheld or desktop.

-  * Input
-     * Keyboard, Mouse, Touchscreen
-  * Output
-     * Front-end -> Web browser -> Screen
+Used to present the information served from the processing layer.
+Interaction on these devices happens between the end-user and the input methods.
+Common input methods include the keyboard, mouse and touchscreen.
+Feedback on the interaction usually happens through a display or speakers.

+The interface is the gate or a proxy between the end-user and the data.
+The processing layer prepares the data, and the interface tries to present this information as seamless as possible.
+It receives information from the processing (or storage, more on that later) layer which the user requested.
+Then tries to render the information as intended and pushes this to the screen.
+Ready for the user to be interpreted.

-### Processing/Backend
+### Processing
 The processing part in the chain is often called the backend.
 The backend often provides an endpoint (urls, parameters) for the front-end through http requests.
 This is called an API.
 The API allows the user to authenticate and access the database.

 The purpose of having a backend is: